Buckeye vs Chestnut | What’s the Difference?

 Buckeye vs Chestnut Nuts

-Nuts are rounded, oval, shiny brown nut-like seeds with cream-colored spots.
-It is inside a shell, which can be peeled off by hand.
+The nuts are round, shiny, brown, nut-like seeds with cream-colored spots.
+They are inside a shell that can be easily removed.
 Their diameter is about 1.2″ (3 cm).

-Some people use Buckeye nuts as a lucky charm.
-Nuts can be collected in late summer after they turn a leathery tan color.
+Some people use buckeye nuts as a lucky charm.
+They can be collected in late summer after turning a leathery tan color.

-Chestnut nuts are very similar to buckeye nuts.
-While cultivated or American, European, Chinese, and Japanese are edible, horse chestnuts are toxic.
-Eating them can cause pain, nausea, and vomiting, or throat irritation.
+Chestnut nuts are similar in appearance to buckeye nuts.
+Cultivated varieties such as American, European, Chinese, and Japanese chestnuts are edible, but horse chestnuts are toxic.
+Eating them can cause nausea, pain, vomiting, or throat irritation.

-Chestnut trees start producing nuts only after 3-5 years of age.
-A 10-year-old tree can produce as much as 10-20 lbs/tree.
+Chestnut trees begin producing nuts after 3–5 years.
+A 10-year-old tree can produce around 10–20 lbs per tree.

-Generally, Buckeys’ nuts are not edible, Nuts and their shells are pretty toxic to humans and animals.
-Consuming it can be dangerous.
-The other parts of these plants are also poisonous.
-Such as leaves, and even the bark of the tree is known to have caused illness.
+Generally, buckeye nuts are not edible.
+The nuts and their shells are toxic to humans and animals.
+Consuming them can be dangerous.
+Other parts of the tree, such as leaves and bark, are also poisonous and can cause illness.